Gathering and Exploiting Higher-Order Information when Training Large Structured Models: Application: optimization method

-\paragraph{Properties.} Training step \eqref{eqn:ours} has several interesting properties.
-First, we recover Newton's method when using the \emph{discrete partition}, that is, $S = P$ with $\mathcal{I}_s = \{s\}$ for all $s$, and we recover Cauchy's steepest descent when using the \emph{trivial partition}, that is, $S = 1$ with $\mathcal{I}_1 = \{1, \cdots , P\}$.
+\paragraph{Encompassing Newton's method and Cauchy's steepest descent.} Without the cubic regularization ($\lambda_{\mathrm{int}} = 0$), Newton's method is recovered when using the \emph{discrete partition}, that is, $S = P$ with $\mathcal{I}_s = \{s\}$ for all $s$, and Cauchy's steepest descent is recovered when using the \emph{trivial partition}, that is, $S = 1$ with $\mathcal{I}_1 = \{1, \cdots , P\}$.
 See Appendix \ref{app:link_cauchy} for more details.

-Second, the step \eqref{eqn:ours} only requires solving the linear system $\bar{\bH}_t \mathbf{x} = \bar{\bg}_t$ of $S$ equations, instead of $P$ in Newton's method.
-This property is useful especially when $S \ll P$.
-If we consider the optimization of a neural network with $L = 10$ layers and $P = 10^6$ parameters, one can naturally partition the set of parameters into $S = 2 L$ subsets, each one containing either all the weights or all the biases of each of the $L$ layers.
-In this situation, one has to solve a linear system of size $2 L = 20$ at each step, which is much more reasonable than solving a linear system with $P = 10^6$ equations.
+\paragraph{No need to compute or approximate the full Hessian.} The full computation of the Hessian $\bH_t \in \mathbb{R}^{P \times P}$ is not required.
+Instead, one only needs to compute the $S \times S$ matrix $\metH_t := \bI_{S:P} \bU_t \bH_t \bU_t \bI_{P:S}$, which can be done efficiently by computing $\bu^T \bH_t \bv$ for a number $S \times S$ of pairs of well-chosen directions $(\bu, \bv) \in \mathbb{R}^P \times \mathbb{R}^P$.
+This property is especially useful when $S \ll P$.
+When optimizing a neural network with $L = 10$ layers and $P = 10^6$ parameters, one can naturally partition the set of parameters into $S = 2 L$ subsets, each one containing either all the weights or all the biases of each of the $L$ layers.
+In this situation, one has to solve a linear system of size $2 L = 20$ at each step, which is much more reasonable than solving a linear system of $P = 10^6$ equations.
 We call this natural partition of the parameters of a neural network the \emph{canonical partition}.